-Alex Pappachen James received the Ph.D. degree from the Queensland Micro and Nanotechnology Centre, Griffith University, Brisbane, QLD, Australia.
+Alex Pappachen James received the Ph.D. degree in 2 years from the Queensland Micro and Nanotechnology Centre, Griffith University, Brisbane, QLD, Australia.
 He works on brain-inspired circuits as well as algorithms and systems.
 Currently, he is chairing the Electrical Engineering Department and leads the Circuits and Systems Group at Nazarbayev University.
 He is actively engaged in research commercialization and startups.
 He has several years experience of managing industry projects and academic projects in board design and pattern recognition circuits, and data and business analytics consulting for IT and semiconductor industry.
 He is a mentor to several tech startups and co-founded companies in machine learning and computer vision.
 He has authored several peer-reviewed publications and is a reviewer to international journals and conferences such as IEEE ISCAS, IEEE ICECS, TCAS, TVLSI, TCAD, TCyb, TEC, and TIP.
 Dr. James has been the founding chair for IEEE Kerala Section Circuits and Systems Society and Executive Member of IET Vision and Imaging Network.
 He is the founding chair of IEEE Kazakhstan subsection, and mentor to IEEE NU Student Branch.
 He is a member of IEEE CASS Technical committee on Nonlinear Circuits and Systems.
 He was an editorial member of Information Fusion, Elsevier, and is an Associate Editor for HCIS, Springer, IEEE ACCESS, IEEE Transactions on Emerging Topics in Computational Intelligence (2017-18) (Guest associate editor), and IEEE Transactions on Circuits and Systems 1 (2018-present).
 He also received a certificate of appreciation and award from the President of the Republic of Kazakhstan for excellence in education in 2017.
 He is a Senior Member of IEEE, Life Member of ACM, and Senior Fellow of HEA.